spottmedia/ansible-ssh-login-notifications/README.md

 To install the role just look at it's [ansible galaxy page](https://galaxy.ansible.com/grzegorznowak/ansible_ssh_login_notifications)

-For the slack integration you need to create an app that handles the ssh logins and is connected with your workspaces.
+For the slack integration you need to __create an app that handles the ssh logins and is connected with your workspaces__.
 Those permission scopes have to be added to work properly:

 ````